-The Union of European Football Associations (UEFA) has proposed postponing this year's European Championship until 2021, a source close to European football's governing body told the media on Tuesday, as the continent battles with the coronavirus pandemic.
+The Union of European Football Associations (UEFA) has proposed postponing this year's European Championship until 2021, a source close to European football's governing body told the media on Tuesday, as the continent battles with the global pandemic.

 The source's confirmation of the proposal came after the Norwegian FA tweeted that the new plan is for the tournament to take place from June 11 to July 11 next year, turning Euro 2020 into Euro 2021.